 - The Commodores Cup is awarded for achievement in training.

-- The last and most recent trophy is the Alan Jones Trophy which is awarded in recognition for services to the Club.
+- The most recent trophy is the Alan Jones Trophy which is awarded in recognition for services to the Club.

-Other cups include the Asymmetric Cup, the Mirror Cup (for the winner of the small boat race), the GP14 Cup, the Ladies Helm and the Overall Winner (which is an overall, and not a cup).
+Other cups include the Asymmetric Cup, the Mirror Cup (for the winner of the small boat race), the GP14 Trophy, the Ladies Helm and the Chicken Run Trophy which are awarded at Summer Camp.